A prolific, genre-defying Chicago musician working in and beyond the jazz, rock and classical idioms.

 Chicago Reader

-Dedicated to education, Karl teaches at Carthage College and the Newberry Library Seminars Program.
+Dedicated to education, Karl is Adjunct Professor at Illinois Institute of Chicago and Seminar Faculty at Newberry Library.
+He also teaches private bass and guitar lessons in Chicago.
 His doctoral dissertation — "At Once Old-Timey and Avant-Garde": The Innovation and Influence of Wilbur Ware — remains the only scholarly work on the great Chicago bassist.

 Karl’s a tremendous bassist - he’s versatile, technically adept and a very emotional player.